minimaxir/imgbeddings/README.md

 # imgbeddings

-A Python package to generate embedding vectors from images, using [OpenAI](https://openai.com)'s robust [CLIP model](https://github.com/openai/CLIP) via HuggingFace Transformers.
+A Python package to generate embedding vectors from images, using [OpenAI](https://openai.com)'s robust [CLIP model](https://github.com/openai/CLIP) via [Hugging Face](https://huggingface.co) [transformers](https://huggingface.co/docs/transformers/index).
 These image embeddings, derived from an image model that has seen the entire internet up to mid-2020, can be used for many things: unsupervised clustering (e.g. via [umap](https://umap-learn.readthedocs.io/en/latest/)), embeddings search (e.g. via [faiss](https://github.com/facebookresearch/faiss)), and using downstream for other framework-agnostic ML/AI tasks such as building a classifier or calculating image similarity.

-- The model is ONNX INT8-quantized, meaning it's 20-30% faster on the CPU, much smaller on disk, and doesn't require PyTorch or TensorFlow as a dependency!
+- The [embeddings generation models](https://huggingface.co/minimaxir/imgbeddings) are ONNX INT8-quantized, meaning they're 20-30% faster on the CPU, much smaller on disk, and doesn't require PyTorch or TensorFlow as a dependency!
+- Works for many different image domains
-- Runs on a GPU, with extra speed increases on a T4/V100 due to INT8!
+- Runs on a GPU, with extra speed increases on a T4/V100 due to INT8! (pass `gpu = True` when initializing)

 ## Real-World Demo Notebooks